slothsh/timeline-kit/README.md

     - [x] String representation
     - [ ] Drop-frame to_ticks logic
     - [x] Setup flags member variable & associated functions
+- [ ] Determine what num_traits are necessary, if any at all
 - [ ] Complete documentation comments for implemented code

 ### Avid Protools Data